 You should use your empowers often and frequently but also being careful to not overcommit short cooldowns making you run out of healing.
 Pace yourself and only use resources as needed.
 Both sb and db keep healing over time after the initial application so you have to notice when it's ok to not cast anything else and just let your heal over time do the work.

 ta is used as a quick way to apply echo to the whole group to make your follow up healing stronger, but manually casting echo on the group results in a bigger increase.
 You will choose between one or the other depending on how much healing the specific situation you find yourself in requires and how much time do you have to prepare echoes for it.
-The only important consideration for choosing ta echoes as opposed to manually applied one gp and insurance do not scale to echo strength and are full power regardless of how you apply them.
+The only important consideration for choosing ta echoes as opposed to manually applied ones is that gp does not scale to echo strength and is full power regardless of how you apply it.

 Conclusions